adam-versed/BlenderMCPTools/README.md

 ## Credits

 Based on the sequential-thinking tool by the Model Context Protocol.
-Enhanced with structured thinking tools and IDE chat output formatting.
+Enhanced with structured thinking tools, persistence, and IDE chat output formatting.